Book a call with admissions

 The Efficacy of Medications

 There is a great deal of evidence to support the efficacy of medications.
-A meta-analysis of studies found that mental health medications can effectively treat mental disorders.
+A meta-analysis of studies1 found that mental health medications can effectively treat mental disorders.
 The review looked at data from randomized controlled trials, and they found that mental health medications are effective in treating conditions like depression, anxiety, and schizophrenia.

 The Downside of Mental Health Medications

-Although medications can be life-changing, they don’t work for everyone.
+Although medications can be life-changing, they donโ€™t work for everyone.
 Depression, anxiety, ADHD, and other psychiatric conditions are often treated with a trial and error method including different medications and doses to find the right combination that will work best for you.
 As a result, it can take a long time for you and your doctor to find the right medication and dose that will work best for you.
 Additionally, some people may experience side effects from mental health medications, such as weight gain, dizziness, or fatigue.
 Some of the potential downsides include:

 Alternative Treatments for Mental Health

-If you’re experiencing lingering symptoms or unwanted side effects, or if you want to supplement your mental health medication, you might consider an alternative treatment.
-Non-medication treatments for mental health include talk therapy, lifestyle changes, and alternative treatments including TMS, Spravato, MeRT, and photobiomodulation.
+If youโ€™re experiencing lingering symptoms or unwanted side effects, or if you want to supplement your mental health medication, you might consider an alternative treatment.
+Non-medication treatments for mental health include talk therapy, lifestyle changes, and alternative treatments including TMS therapy, and MeRT,.

 Talk Therapy

-Therapy is a type of treatment that involves talking with a mental health professional to help treat mental illness.
+Psychotherapy is a type of treatment that involves talking with a mental health professional to help treat mental illness.
 There are many different types of therapy, such as cognitive behavioral therapy, which can be effective in treating mental illness.
 When used in conjunction with talk therapy, mental health medication can be even more effective at reducing mental health symptoms.

 Lifestyle Changes

 Making lifestyle changes, such as exercising more, eating a healthy diet, and getting enough sleep, can also help to improve mental health.
-While this can create a negative feedback loop — poor lifestyle habits worsen mental health and worsening mental health further interrupts healthy habits — it also opens an avenue for mental health treatment and prevention.
-Making lifestyle changes directly benefits depression, anxiety, PTSD, attention-deficit/hyperactivity disorder (ADHD), and other mental health conditions.
+While this can create a negative feedback loop โ€” poor lifestyle habits worsen mental healthย and worsening mental health further interrupts healthy habits โ€” it also opens an avenue for mental health treatment and prevention.
+Making lifestyle changesย directly benefitsย depression, anxiety, PTSD, attention-deficit/hyperactivity disorder (ADHD),ย and other mental health conditions.

 Alternative treatments, like transcranial magnetic stimulation (TMS), use gentle magnetic pulses to stimulate specific areas of the brain responsible for mood.
 TMS is non-invasive (does not require surgery), non-systemic (does not affect the entire body), and well-tolerated.
 TMS therapy can be used alone or in conjunction with talk therapy and medication.